guideline-tech/louisville/README.md

 ```

+Need a litte more?
 The `slug` class method accepts an options hash.

 | Option Key | Option Value | Default Value | What it does |
 | ---------- | ------------ | ------------- | ------------ |